 It’s hard to find a narrow definition of lease administration because it involves such a wide variety of tasks.
 Lease administration isn’t a one-and-done process.
 It’s ongoing.

 Lease administration involves ensuring that tenants are adhering to their contractual obligations and that the property owner and/or management are following through with their obligations.
 When you’re using lease administration or property management software, you can leverage these data points to maximize value and minimize risk.

 Common responsibilities that fall under lease management include:

 - Reviewing and abstracting leases

 - Accounting and processing

 - Conducting occupancy cost analysis

-- Charging for CAM
+- Charging for Common Area Maintenance (CAM)